 By playing and learning outdoors we have a natural relationship with the weather.
 We experience the warmth and cold, the feel of the wind, and the fun of splashing in puddles.
 We can see the effect the weather has on our familiar outdoor space, and how the plants and animals around us are effected by and adapt to changes in the weather.

-When our children are regularly playing outdoors they are about to learn from their everyday experiences and see how we adapt to the weather too, as we make use of different clothes, drinks, shelters and campfires.
+When our children are regularly playing outdoors or attending a forest school they are about to learn from their everyday experiences and see how we adapt to the weather too, as we make use of different clothes, drinks, shelters and campfires.
 It’s a very natural way to learn.

 We can develop our children’s curiosity about and understanding of the weather by drawing attention to and asking open questions about what’s going on.